 What We Believe

-As a congregation affiliated with the Global Methodist Church, we profess a Christian faith, established on the confession of Jesus the Messiah.
-We confess the ancient creeds which were formulated by scripture; the Apostles' Creed, the Nicene Creed, and the Definition of Chalcedon.
-You can learn more about our doctrines and polity at https://globalmethodist.org/what-we-believe/
+As a congregation of the Global Methodist Church, we profess a Christian faith, established on the confession that Jesus is the Messiah.
+We believe the Holy Scriptures to be our ultimate and final authority for doctrine and faith.
+We also confess and believe the following ancient creeds, which were formulated by Scripture: the Apostles' Creed, the Nicene Creed, and the Definition of Chalcedon.
+In addition to this, we believe the “Twenty-Five Articles of Religion” and the “Confession of Faith” to be an accurate representation of the doctrinal boundaries for our church.
+You can learn more about our doctrines and polity in “The Book of Doctrines and Discipline of the Global Methodist Church" or online with this link Book of Doctrines & Discipline

 God